MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

   ALTER TABLE table_name ALTER COLUMN column_name
   SET STORAGE PLAIN;
   ```
 - Tables replicated into Materialize should not be truncated.
-If a table is truncated while replicated, the whole source becomes inaccessible and will not produce any data until it is re-created.
+If a table is truncated, the source will need to be re-created to produce any data.
+Truncated sources will have different behavior in Materialize based on the upstream Postgres version.
+Sources replicated from Postgres 10 will still be accessible, but will not reflect the correct state of the truncated table.
+Sources replicated from Postgres versions > 10 will become inaccesssible.

 ### Supported Postgres versions